Women Engage for a Common Future

-Women Engage for a Common Future (WECF), formerly known as Women in Europe for a Common Future, is a non-governmental organization established in 1994 following the 1992 Earth Summit in Rio de Janeiro.
+Women Engage for a Common Future (WECF), formerly known as Women in Europe for a Common Future, is a non-governmental organization created in 1994 following the 1992 Earth Summit in Rio de Janeiro.
 The aim of the organization is to "achieve an equitable and sustainable healthy environment for all".
 WECF is a network of more than 150 women's and environmental organizations in 50 countries worldwide.
 WECF also works on national, European, UN and international political levels with the aim to increase women's influence in political decision-making processes.

 History

-WECF was officially registered as a foundation in 1994 in the Netherlands as Women in Europe for a Common Future.
+WECF was registered as a foundation in 1994 in the Netherlands as Women in Europe for a Common Future.
 During the “Earth Summit” in Rio de Janeiro, Brazil (1992), women from the European region formed the network WECF.
-The work of the WECF aims to bring the voices of marginalized groups from around the world to the policy table.
 The organization officially changed its name from “Women in Europe for a Common Future” to “Women Engage for a Common Future” in 2016.